Ziax99/Todoey-ToDo-List/README.md

 # Todoey ✓

 Understood how to manage state in Flutter.
-Learnt about various Flutter architecture choices and how to use the officially recommended Provider package to manage my app state.
+Learned about various Flutter architecture choices and how to use the officially recommended Provider package to manage my app state.

 ## About the app